Beacon

 Observational study*

-Our question then became: How might we empower visually impaired users navigate independently?
+Key insight: Navigation emerged as the most critical challenge.
+Narrowing down our scope, the question then became: How might we empower visually impaired users to navigate independently?

 Exploring concepts for real-time navigation guidance

-Based on our research findings, we explored three concepts and evaluated them against four key requirements.
+Based on our research, we explored three concepts and evaluated them against four key requirements.
 Smart glasses with a mobile app companion met all four criteria.

 Smart glasses + app